Annapurna Circuit Trek

 • If you have a certain diet, you’ll have to adjust that based on the food available in the Annapurna region.

-• Especially, during the monsoon season, the trek can get even more tough.
+• Especially, during the monsoon season, the trek can get even more difficult.
 So, you have to have both a physically and mentally strong attitude.

 • Electricity, Wi-Fi, and even charging facilities are limited.